oxheadalpha/nft-tutorial/packages/fa2-interfaces/README.md

 ### Helpers to Run Taquito `ContractMethod`

-In FA2 API methods that update contract storage return `Taquito` type `<ContractMethod<ContractProvider>>`.
-These methods can be sent and confirmed individually or in a batch directly using the Taquito API.
+In FA2 API methods that call/invoke contract entry points return `Taquito` type `<ContractMethod<ContractProvider>>`.
+These methods can be sent and confirmed individually, or in a batch, directly using Taquito API.
 However, as it is a frequently used operations we have two helpers: `runMethod` & `runBatch`.
 `runMethod` can be used like this: